dojo/docs/dojox/mvc/sync.rst

        target = new Stateful();
       sync(source, "foo", target, "foo"); // Start synchronization between source.foo and target.foo
       alert(target.get("foo"));
-      target.set("foo", "fooValue1"); // The change is reflected to source.foo, too, as source.foo is in sync with target.foo by sync function alert(source.get("foo"));
+      target.set("foo", "fooValue1"); // This change is reflected to source.foo, too, as source.foo is in sync with target.foo by sync function alert(source.get("foo"));
     });